 Red Funnel discount code: no code, just book via this electric vehicle page

-- Red Funnel - 15% off for Isle of Wight residents until 31 December 2023.
+- Red Funnel - 15% off for Isle of Wight residents.
 I don't think you have to prove residency by explaining what 'nipper' 'gert' and 'nammet' means but it's only valid on the car ferry, starting from East Cowes.

 Red Funnel discount code: no code, just book via this link (only valid for residents)

-- Wightlink - kids go free as foot passengers during all school holidays with Wightlink in 2023.
+- Wightlink - kids go free as foot passengers during school holidays with Wightlink in 2025.
 Valid for 15 year olds and under.
 Up to two children for one adult paying for a day return.
 Full terms and conditions and dates from Wightlink.

 Wightlink discount code: no code, just book through this Wightlink link or quote the offer at the Wightlink ticket office